0x56696B/git-wt/README.md

 [] git wt setup(?) - Provide a script, saved per repo in cache, that executes a script after `git wt add` or after `git wt rm`

 [] git wt migrate - Possible migrate non-bare repo to bare (if possible)

+[] Caching for main branch and main worktree discovery

+[] A file that saves the config per repo

+[] In the config file, allow to exclude copying of certain git ignored files on `git wt add`